slickbench/xero-rs/README.md

 This library is in very early days.
 This has been implemented so far:

-- OAuth2 Authentication (Client Credentials)
+- OAuth2 Authentication (Client Credentials, Authorization Code Flow)
 - List authorized connections (tennants)
 - Quotes
   - List